biobakery/humann/readme.md

 	Note: Creating a clone of the repository requires [Mercurial](http://mercurial.selenic.com/) to be installed.
 Once the repository has been cloned upgrading to the latest development version of HUMAnN2 is simple.
 Just type ``hg pull -u`` from within the repository.

-For the steps that follow, $HUMAnN2_PATH is the location that HUMAnN2 was download (ie $HUMAnN2_PATH=/home/user/humann2/ with this readme file found in this folder).
+For the steps that follow, $HUMAnN2_PATH is the location of the HUMAnN2 directory (ie $HUMAnN2_PATH=/home/user/humann2/ with this readme file found in this folder).

 ### Installing HUMAnN2 ###